 The Board of Trustees endorsed an initiative to raise funds to add new positions for faculty of color.
 In making this endorsement, the Board recognized:

-- That we have fewer faculty of color as a proportion of total faculty than students of color as a proportion of the total student body.
+- We have fewer faculty of color as a proportion of total faculty than students of color as a proportion of the total student body.

-- That students of color are projected to constitute a still larger proportion of our student body over the next decade, as will be the case at colleges nationwide.
+- Students of color are projected to constitute a still larger proportion of our student body over the next decade, as will be the case at colleges nationwide.

 Health Professions Program